polagoab/deployconf/src/site/markdown/template-reference.md

 `value`(optional)

 : The value of the configuration property.
-If the property is part of a configuration group, property expressions referring to other properties ion the same group will be expanded when the value is used.
+If the property is part of a configuration group, property expressions referring to other properties in the same group will be expanded when the value is used.
 If the property has a value in the deployment template it will be used *as is* in the deployment config.
 This means that you can provide properties that normally is hidden unless deployconf is running in *force-interactive* mode.